LIQNFT/candy-shop/README.md

 ### Custom Marketplace Builds

-You can also ship your own custom marketplace using the methods below.
+You can also ship your own custom marketplace using the methods below, neatly with the `candy-shop-common` pacakge.

 // Fetch orders
 candyShop.getOrders();